 We explore a wide range of legal issues bearing on developing states and their place in the world.
 Specialist fields include trade law, law and development, comparative law, commercial law (including copyright and patent law), human rights, environmental law, Islamic law, dispute resolution and international law, to name but a few.

-In addition, School of Law colleagues co-founded and co-edit the Muslim World Journal of Human Rights, the London Review of International Law, and the Oxford Islamic Legal Studies Series; edit the Brill Arab and Islamic Law book series; and co-edit the Journal of Comparative Law, the International Survey of Family Law and the International Journal of Law, Policy and the Family, and sit on the International Advisory Boards of a number of other scholarly journals.
+In addition, School of Law colleagues co-founded and co-edit the Muslim World Journal of Human Rights, the London Review of International Law, and the Oxford Islamic Legal Studies Series; and co-edit the Journal of Comparative Law and the International Journal of Law, Policy and the Family, and sit on the International Advisory Boards of a number of other scholarly journals.

 Development and Pluralism